koayon/awesome-adaptive-computation/README.md

 > Simplifies the MoE routing algorithm with top-1 routing.
 Shows that we can
 > exploit the scaling laws with parameters as well as simply compute and
-> develops distrbuted systems approach to MoE
+> develops distributed systems approach to MoE

 **WideNet (Go Wider Instead of Deeper), NUS: Xue et al (2021)** [pdf](https://arxiv.org/pdf/2107.11817.pdf)